mikependon/RepoDB.NET/_posts/2020-04-06-csharp-bulk-operations-for-net-core.md

 ## Caveats

-RepoDb is automatically setting the value of options argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) if you have not passed any `qualifiers` and if your table has an `IDENTITY` primary key column.
+RepoDB is automatically setting the value of options argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) if you have not passed any `qualifiers` and if your table has an `IDENTITY` primary key column.
 The same logic will apply if there is no primary key but has an `IDENTITY` column defined in the table.

 In addition, when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) operations, the library is creating a pseudo temporary table behind the scene.
 It requires your user to have the correct privilege to `CREATE` a table in the database, otherwise a `SqlException` will be thrown.